Jorge Pascual

-Jorge Pascual Medina (born 9 April 2003) is a Spanish footballer who plays as a striker for Villarreal C.
+Jorge Pascual Medina (born 9 April 2003) is a Spanish footballer who plays as a striker for Granada CF.

 Club career

+Born in Almería, Andalusia, Pascual is a youth product of hometown sides CD Oriente and UD Almería.
+He joined Villarreal CF's youth setup in 2015, and was then assigned to farm team CD Roda and the Yellow Submarine over the course of the following five seasons.

-Pascual is a youth product of CD Oriente and Almería, and followed that up with various back and forth stints between CD Roda and Villarreal.
-He began his senior career with Villarreal C in the Tercera División, but had his development delayed by a sprained knee in 2022.
-On 23 February 2023, he signed a professional contract with the senior Villarreal side until 2026.
-He made his professional debut with Villarreal in a 1–1 UEFA Europa Conference League tie with Anderlecht on 9 March 2023.
+Pascual made his senior debut with the C-team in the Tercera División, but had his development delayed by a sprained knee in 2022.
+On 23 February 2023, he signed a professional contract with Villarreal until 2026.

+On 9 March 2023, before even having appeared with the reserves, Pascual made his professional debut with Villarreal in a 1–1 UEFA Europa Conference League tie with RSC Anderlecht.
+He made his La Liga debut on 24 May, in a 2–0 home win over Cádiz CF, and scored his first goal in the category on 4 June, netting a last-minute equalizer in a 2–2 home draw against Atlético Madrid.

+After spending the 2023–24 season with the reserves in Segunda División, Pascual was loaned to fellow league team SD Eibar on 6 July 2024, for one year.
+On 30 July of the following year, he moved to Granada CF also in the second division on a permanent three-year contract.

 International career

 Pascual is a youth international for Spain, having played for the Spain U16s in 2019.
 He has most recently been called up to the Spain U19s in January 2022.

 Playing style

 Pascual is a left-footed striker who helps create a lot of goals.
 He positions himself well, is strong and shoots powerfully.
 He is able to shoot well with both feet and has a good header.